KritiCParikh/LearningJourney/Classes&Objects.md

 ```
 ## 2. Parameterized Constructor
 - A **parameterized constructor** takes one or more parameters in addition to `self`.
-- This constructor allows you to pass values when creating an instance of the class, enabling the initialization of instance attributes with specific values.
+- This constructor allows us to pass values when creating an instance of the class, enabling the initialization of instance attributes with specific values.

 ### Example:
 ```python